karta1502545/Chun-Yi-Lee/content/blog/personal website.md

 (Translated by ChatGPT)

 ## Introduction
 Recently, I’ve been learning a lot and thought it’d be great to share my knowledge online.
-That’s how I started building my personal website!
+That’s why I started building my personal website!

 I tried setting up a website before but ran into some issues:
 * Good themes cost money.